iuliet716/flash-attention-cuda-from-scratch/README.md

 ## Implementation

 We implement these techniques step by step and evaluate how each step affects performance.
-Detailed implementation notes for each step are provided in `/docs` directory.
+Detailed implementation notes and benchmarks for each step are provided in `/docs` directory.

 ### Benchmark
 B=8, H=16, N=4096, d=64 (10 warm-ups, 50 iterations)